Stanford Hall, Nottinghamshire: Sir Julien Cahn

-The house was extensively remodelled over the next decade under the direction of Sir Charles Allom, principal of arguably the finest of the large interior decorating concerns, White Allom Ltd. Together with Queen Mary, Sir Charles advised on the redecoration of Buckingham Palace and had many multi-millionaire clients, such as Henry Clay Frick, whose Fifth Avenue town house now houses the Frick Collection and whose decoration by White Allom is highly regarded.
+The house was extensively remodelled over the next decade under the direction of Sir Charles Allom, principal of arguably the finest of the large interior decorating concerns, White Allom Ltd. Together with Queen Mary, Allom advised on the redecoration of Buckingham Palace and had many multi-millionaire clients, such as Henry Clay Frick, whose Fifth Avenue town house now houses the Frick Collection and whose decoration by White Allom is highly regarded.
 The same is true of Stanford Hall.

-Stanford Hall retains most of the superb interior structures and installations of Cahn's day, though most of the art moderne marble bathrooms were removed in the 1960s.
-The furnishings selected with Sir Charles Allom were of the highest quality.
+Stanford Hall retains most of the interior structures and installations of Cahn's day, though most of the art moderne marble bathrooms were removed in the 1960s.
+The furnishings selected with Allom were of the highest quality.
 The inclusion of many fine antiques, and the theming of the rooms by date and country gave the impression of a house that had evolved over time.
 By 1940 it was one of the finest and most luxurious of small country houses in the United Kingdom.
-Cahn died in the White Allom panelled library in 1944, when part of the house was being used for the rehabilitation of wounded soldiers.
+Cahn died in the White Allom panelled library in 1944.
+In 1939 he had lent part of the house to be used for the rehabilitation of wounded soldiers.